lmc-eu/spirit-design-system/packages/web/src/scss/components/Tooltip/README.md

 While the basic setup can be sufficient in some scenarios, dropping a Tooltip usually won't be so easy.
-To handle all tricky situations and edge cases automatically, including smart position updates to ensure Tooltip visibility, we recommend to involve an external library designed specifically for this purpose.
+To handle all tricky situations and edge cases automatically, including smart position updates to ensure Tooltip visibility, we recommend involving an external library designed specifically for this purpose.

 ### Placement